The best soundbars for LG TVs 2024: boost your LG TV's sound

 For the money, the SR-C20A sounds straightforwardly great.
 Compared to your unadorned LG TV, the performance is deeper, wider and taller – and the Yamaha achieves that without even pretending to be a Dolby Atmos speaker.
 It has poise and balance, decent dexterity and more than a little low-end presence.
 And it will fit happily below titchy little 32-inch TVs, and is portable enough to be carried off and put beneath a games monitor or something.

 Setup is simple, and as well as the more usual connections there’s also a 3.5mm analogue input for additional flexibility.
 Sure, the remote control looks cheaper and feels even cheaper – but there’s a great Yamaha control app available, so that’s not too much of an issue.
-And let’s not forget: the SR-C20A is affordable, versatile and sounds great.
+And let’s not forget: as our SR-C20A review makes clear, this soundbar is affordable, versatile and sounds great too.

 Best for flagship LG TVs